HarrisonGregg/BlockchainGambling/README.md

 # BlockchainGambling [![Build Status](https://travis-ci.org/HarrisonGregg/BlockchainGambling.svg)](https://travis-ci.org/HarrisonGregg/BlockchainGambling)

-This repository is for the Blockchain Gambling project for CS5356.
+This repository is for the Blockchain Gambling project for CS5356 at Cornell Tech.

 ### Project Background